TMTecnologia/afiado/CONTRIBUTING.md

 ## License

-By contributing to Afiado, you agree that your contributions will be licensed under its [GNU General Public License v3.0](./COPYING).
+By contributing to Afiado, you agree that your contributions will be licensed under [GNU General Public License v3.0](./COPYING).